Digital Quantum Simulation of Scalar Yukawa Coupling: System and Hamiltonian

 \section{System and Hamiltonian}

-To set the stage for further considerations, we first introduce the system at hand and its underlying fermion-boson Hamiltonian.
-We start with some general remarks on Yukawa-type interactions (Sec.~\ref{generalYukawa}) then introduce the scalar Yukawa-coupling model (Sec.~\ref{scalarYukawa}), and, finally, specialize to the single-site (zero-dimensional) version of the latter model (Sec.~\ref{SSmodel}).
+To set the stage for further considerations, we first introduce the system at hand and its fermion-boson Hamiltonian.
+We start by introducing the scalar Yukawa-coupling model (Section~\ref{scalarYukawa}) and then specialize to its single-site (zero-dimensional) version (Section~\ref{SSmodel}).